TonyM1958/FoxESS-Cloud/README.md

 ## Version Info

 0.9.1<br>
-Fix problem plotting raw data when there are missing samples Allow charge_needed() to run during charge times but not update settings Force full charge if there is no derating setting available Fix float return by integer division.
+Fix problem plotting raw data when there are missing samples.
+Allow charge_needed() to run during charge times but not update settings.
+Force full charge if there is no derating setting available.
+Make forecast_selection=1 the default.
+Fix float return by integer division.

 0.8.9<br>